SheetJS/sheetjs/README.md

 ```

 The `writeFile` method embeds a number of different export functions.
 This is
-great for developer experience but not amenable to dead code elimination using
+great for developer experience but not amenable to tree shaking using the
-the current toolset.
+current developer tools.
 When only XLSX exports are needed, this method avoids
-referencing the other export codecs.
+referencing the other export functions.

 The second `opts` argument is optional.  ["Writing Options"](#writing-options)
 covers the supported properties and behaviors.